kaBeech/tensort/README.md

 more Write operations on the Bits until the final steps.
 Instead, we will make copies of the Bits and sort the copies alongside their pointers.

-3 - Assemble Bytemaps by grouping Bytes together (setting them as the Bytemap's second element), making Packages from their top bits, running Bubblesort on the Packages, and then recording the Pointers from the Packages (after being sorted) as the Bytemap's first element.
+3 - Assemble Bytestores by grouping Bytes together (setting them as the Bytestore's second element), making Records from their top bits, running Bubblesort on the Records, and then recording the Pointers from the Records (after being sorted) as the Bytestore's first element.

-4 - Assemble Metabytes by grouping Bytemaps together (setting them as the Metabyte's second element), making Packages from their top Bits, running Bubblesort on the Packages, and then recording the Pointers from the Packages (after being sorted) as the Bytemap's first element.
+4 - Assemble Metabytes by grouping Bytestores together (setting them as the Metabyte's second element), making Records from their top Bits, running Bubblesort on the Records, and then recording the Pointers from the Records (after being sorted) as the Bytestore's first element.

 5 - Assemble Metabytes by grouping existing Metabytes together, using a similar process as in Steps 3 and 4.

 6 - Repeat Step 5 until the number of Bytestacks equals the Bytesize

-7 - Make Packages from the top Bits on each Bytestack and use Bubblesort on the Packages.
+7 - Make Records from the top Bits on each Bytestack and use Bubblesort on the Records.

+8 - Remove the top Bit from the top Bytestack, add it to the final sorted list, and rebalance the Bytestack

+9 - Repeat Step 8 until all Bytestacks are empty
 ...

 <!-- It seems to me that ... is more time  -->